Kash Patel: Inside the Israel-Hamas Conflict and Politicization of National Security

 I think when they go home at night and they talk to their family and their loved ones, they have every right to talk about politics and their beliefs.

-And they can do that on social media, they can do that on the telephone, they can do it via email, as long as they're not representing themselves as a member of the United States military and associating a political lean.
+They can do it by email, as long as they're not representing themselves as a member of the United States military and associating a political lien.

 And I think that's what 99.8% of the military does and should have a right to do.

-This is just another example of the further politicization of a mainstream media narrative, because they're saying the people in the military are inherently flawed, and we need the U.S. government need to intervene so we can root out a phantom target that doesn't exist.
+This is just another example of the further politicization of a mainstream media narrative because they're saying the people in the military are inherently flawed and we need, the U.S. government need to intervene so we can root out a phantom target that doesn't exist.

 Let's go look at their social media.